sheddyranking/Microsolft-Power-Bi./README.md

 >`DATADD`: Returns a table that contains a column of dates, shifted either forward or backward in time by the specified number of intervals from the dates in the current context.

+> `DATESMTD` Returns the set of Dates upto the current date.
+This is actually an incremented process whereby the Sum total of the previous Month is Added to the Current.